 What saved the surviving POWs was that it got dark and they could not be seen in the water.
 Of the 750 POWs who were boarded onto the ship, 83 POWs survived its sinking and escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Cpl Kenneth C. Squire was not one of these men.
 In December 1944, the military noted that the ship was sunk, in part, to the misinterpretation of a radio message.

 In February 1945, the families who lost a son on the Shinyo Maru received the following letter.
 Note that the letter never indicates that the government knew the names of the survivors.
+Many of the survivors were actually returning to their hometowns at the time.

-Dear Mrs. Squire:
+Dear Mr. and Mrs. Squire:

 The War Department has now received the official list of prisoners of war on the Japanese freighter, which you were previously was sunk on September 7, 1944.
 It is with deep regret that I must now inform you that your son is among those listed as lost when the sinking occurred.
 The War Department regrets its inability to entertain a possibility of his survival and must now consider him to have died in action on September 7, 1944.
 The date of receipt of this final evidence was February 7, 1945, the date upon which his pay will terminate and his accounts be closed.